KrazyManJ/obsidian-keyshots/README.md

 ### My conflicts handling

 For default Keyshots mappings I will take care of all conflicts with Obsidian hotkeys.
 However mind that I can take care of obsidian hotkeys only meaning that plugins hotkeys are irrelevant and impossible to handle due to unlimited plugin amount.

-Also obsidian team recommends to don't set default hotkeys for commands and that is why Keyshots installs with "clear" preset!
+Also, obsidian team recommends to don't set default hotkeys for commands and that is why Keyshots installs with "clear" preset!